privateprep/coding-space-website/src/pages/about-us/how-tcs-is-different.md

       - title: Student-Centered Learning
         content: "By challenging students at their individual level to create projects as unique as they are, we underscore the power of personalized learning.
-And with our 4:1 student-to-teacher ratio, students get the guidance they need to keep moving forward. "
+And with our small student-to-teacher ratio, students get the guidance they need to keep moving forward. "
       - title: Exceptional Experiences
         content: "Our dedication to ongoing feedback and support through skill evaluations, progress reports, and technological pre-checks, makes us